Oliver Colvile: Overseas trip

-In March 2013 Mr Colvile, who was then vice-chair of the all-party parliamentary group on the Armed Forces made an all-expenses-paid trip to Saudi Arabia as a delegate of the UK Defence Forum that he received from the Saudi Arabian government.
+In March 2013, Colvile, who was then vice-chair of the all-party parliamentary group on the Armed Forces made an all-expenses-paid trip to Saudi Arabia as a delegate of the UK Defence Forum that he received from the Saudi Arabian government.

 Other interests

-Following a spell at an agency advising on business development, since 1996 Oliver Colvile has run a communications business specialising in handling community consultation for major regeneration projects.
-He is a member of the Federation of Small Businesses and the Institute of Directors, and is also a former director of the Enterprise Forum.
-Colvile is a keen cricketer and a member of the Addis Army, which supports the England national side:
+Following a spell at an agency advising on business development, beginning in 1996 Oliver Colvile ran a communications business specialising in handling community consultation for major regeneration projects.
+He was a member of the Federation of Small Businesses and the Institute of Directors, and was also a former director of the Enterprise Forum.
+Colvile was a keen cricketer and a member of the Addis Army, which supports the England national side.

+Death

+Colvile died on 20 October 2025, at the age of 66.
+His death was announced by Stuart Andrew in the House of Commons.
+Tributes were led by Speaker of the House of Commons Sir Lindsay Hoyle, Wes Streeting on behalf of the Government, and Conservative MP Graham Stuart.